qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - `'static` means it's standalone (self-owned).
 It doesn't borrow temporary things.
 It can borrow global values (global values will always live when program is running).
 It cannot borrow a value that only temporarily exists.

+  The spawned future may be kept for a long time.
+It's not determined whether future will only temporarily live within a scope.
+So the future need to be `'static`. [tokio_scoped](https://docs.rs/tokio-scoped/latest/tokio_scoped/struct.Scope.html#method.spawn) allows submitting a future that's not `'static`, but it must be finished within a scope.

   If the future need to share data with outside, pass `Arc<T>` into (not `&Arc<T>`).

   Note that the "static" in C/C++/Java/C# often mean global variable.
 But in Rust its meaning is different.

 - `Send` means that the future can be sent across threads.
 Tokio use work-stealing, which means that one thread's task can be stolen by other threads that currently have no work.

+  `Send` is not needed if the async runtime doesn't move future between threads.

+Rust converts an async functions into a state machine, which is the future.
+In async function, the local variables that are used across `await` points will become fields in future.
+If the future is required to be `Send` then these local variables also need to be `Send`.

 ## Async traps